Kodak Ultramax 400 Film Review

 Fast Consumer Film

-Kodak Ultramax 400 is one of Kodak's 'consumer' films - along with Colorplus and Gold.
+Kodak Ultramax 400 is one of Kodak's 'consumer' films - along with Colorplus and Kodak Gold.
 This means that it is aimed at the casual shooter versus the professionals, with a corresponding lower price point compared to Portra or Ektar.

 However this doesn't mean the film is basic!
 Ultramax has T-grain emulsion technology, the same as in Kodak T-Max, which allows it to capture great colours and detail at ISO 400.
+We've written up a detailed summary of Gold vs Ultramax so you can see the difference.

 Kodak describe the film as follows: